(Section 1 of 12)

 It’s worth pointing out that these are just a select number of examples that we’d need to consider.
 A great number of which could certainly be factored into a basic income system (alongside guidelines outlined in Section 9).

-Firstly, let’s look at a basic income experiment carried out in India which included a total of 20 villages.
-8 of the villages were tested with basic income, where the others acted as control groups.
+Firstly, let’s look at a basic income experiment carried out in India which included a total of twenty villages.
+Eight of these villages were tested with basic income, whereas the others acted as control groups.

-The results of the study found that many in the 8 villages used the money “to improve their housing, latrines (communal toilet), walls, roofs, and precautions against malaria”.
+The results of the study found that many in the eight (basic income treatment) villages used the money “to improve their housing, latrines (communal toilets), walls, roofs, and precautions against malaria”.

-It also found that “nutrition was improved”, along with the “average ‘weight-for-age’ of young children”.
+It also found that “nutrition was improved”, and so did the “average ‘weight-for-age’ of young children”.

-The experiment saw “a shift from ration shops to markets”, leading to “improved diets”.
+The experiment also resulted in a “shift from ration shops to markets”, leading to “improved diets”.

-School attendance was also found to improve, and this was put down to the improved health of child recipients.
+School attendance was also found to have improved, and this was put down to the improved health of child recipients.

-The basic income was also concluded to lead to “small-scale investments”, such as “better seeds, sewing machines, establishment of little shops, repairs to equipment, and so on”.
+It was also concluded that the basic income led to “small-scale investments”, such as “better seeds, sewing machines, establishment of little shops, repairs to equipment, and so on”.